The Baxters: Production

 The program originally began as a local production at WCVB-TV Boston, in early 1977, where it had been created by a former divinity student named Hubert Jessup as part of his Sunday morning public-affairs show.
 Jessup persuaded station management to try it in the early evening, where it gained a loyal following.
 During the WCVB-produced seasons, before syndication, the initial cast was primarily composed of local Boston actors.

 After two seasons as a local show in Boston, producer Norman Lear offered to produce the program in Hollywood and put it into nationwide syndication for the 1979–80 season.
 For the Lear incarnation of the series, the show was re-cast with nationally known actors including Larry Keith, Anita Gillette and popular teen actor of the time, Chris Petersen (credited by several online sources, including IMDb, as "Chris Peterson", but this is a misspelling).

 The show was slated to end production after its Lear-produced season due to poor ratings performance.
 However, the show was then acquired by a Canadian firm, Wilks and Close Productions, who moved the production to Toronto and recast it with Canadian actors — including Sean McCann, Terry Tweed and child actors Sammy Snyders and Megan Follows — playing a different version of the Baxter family.
 Lear withdrew from the production at this time.
 In Canada, the show's broadcast and syndication was handled by CHCH-TV, an independent station in Hamilton, Ontario which was emerging as one of Canada's leading distributors of syndicated programming, while American distribution rights reverted to its original creators in Boston.
 The retooled version, however, also lasted only a single season before ending production in 1981.

 In an interview, Rue McClanahan said she did the pilot episode of this series for Norman Lear but told him she didn't want to do the series itself.
-It is unknown if her appearance was in the actual pilot or an unaired pilot, presumably the latter given she is not credited and the show is not attributed to her anywhere.
-It is also possible she never actually filmed the episode but was just considering it.
+This pilot is available to watch at The Paley Center for Media.
 A script binder entitled The Baxters was discovered many years later to be a part of her personal collection.